sleeplessinc/dadu/README.md

 	<script>
 		dadu.target(drop, {

-			sent: function(xfer) {
-				// called when upload is complete
+			sent: function(xfer) { },	// called when upload is complete
-			},

-			status: function(xfers) {
-				// called every 1/4 second or so with array of xfer objects },
+			status: function(info) { },	// called every 1/4 second or so

-			enter: function(event) {
-				// called when mouse enters the target element.
+			enter: function(event) { },	// called when mouse enters the target element.
-			},

-			leave: function(event) {
-				// called when mouse leaves the target element.
+			leave: function(event) { },	// called when mouse leaves the target element.
-			},
 		})
 	</script>

+The sent() function receives an "xfer" object, which looks something like this:

+	{
+		"error":null,
+		"fileName":"273853_1565046558_2703087_n.jpg",
+		"size":11100,
+		"type":"image/jpeg",
+		"remoteName":"273853_1565046558_2703087_n.jpg",
+		"remoteSize":11100
+	}

+The remoteName is the filesystem name given to the uploaded file on the server side.
+It may differ from the name of the file actually dropped into the browser.

+If "error" is not null, then it will be a description of what went wrong.
+Otherwise, the upload succeeded.

-The status function receives an object that looks something like this:
+The status() function receives an object that looks something like this:

 	{
 		"queue":[],		// array of xfer objects waiting to be sent